 Barrier-free washrooms are also available on every level of our building.

-Guide dogs and service animals are welcome in all public spaces at TIFF Bell Lightbox, including the cinemas.
+Guide dogs and service animals are welcome in all public spaces at TIFF Lightbox, including the cinemas.
 Emotional support animals will be permitted on a discretionary basis.
 Front of House staff may request that you provide documentation from a regulated health professional confirming the animal is required as per the AODA’s Customer Service Standards.
 Please let Front of House staff know if your service animal needs water or any assistance.

 Content Advisories are intended to help inform audiences about content they may appreciate knowing about prior to viewing.
 They are listed, where applicable, for all Festival and year-round programming.
 You can find a list of applicable content advisories on each film page, directly beneath the film synopsis and above the genre tags.